dlouk/Get_Clean_Data_Project/CodeBook.md

+The code book describes the variables, the data, and any transformations or work performed to clean up the data.
+It has been separated in two (2) parts.
+Part 1, "Original Data", describes the data used in this project.
+Part 2, "Data Manipulation" describes the procedure followed in order to fulfil the project's requirements and create the tidy datasets.

 # Original Data
 The data used for this project  represent data collected from the accelerometers of the Samsung Galaxy S smartphone.
 A full description is